gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 is merely a hook to provide consumers for advertising.

-While the centralisation of these platforms has made it easier for a wider array of people to publish content online (which one might argue has increased the democratisation of the web), it also means that there are a smaller number of gatekeepers of content, and whether a piece of content gets seen by a given user is now dictated by a dwindling number of these gatekeepers.
+While the centralisation of these platforms has made it easier for a wider array of people to publish content online (thus increasing the democratisation of the web), it also means that there are a smaller number of gatekeepers of content, and whether a piece of content gets seen by a given user is now dictated by a dwindling number of these gatekeepers.
 Platforms are heavily incentivised to funnel content that they believe is most likely to keep a user on the platform, thereby generating more advertising revenue, as well as to use {{< cite "guardian-sv-dystopia" >}}psychological tricks{{< /cite >}} to {{< cite "guardian-sean-parker-fb" >}}keep users engaged{{< /cite >}}.
 This is